Jalen-Foreman/code-every-day/README.md

 **Today's Progress**: Learning how to use linked list as a data structure and there best use cases

-**Thoughts**: Its actually pretty simple can kind of easy to pick up on since i've learned about it in the past
+**Thoughts**: Its actually pretty simple and kind of easy to pick up on since i've learned about it in the past

 **Link(s) to work**: [https://github.com/Jalen-Foreman/code-every-day/blob/master/singly_linked_list.js]